portals-project/vldb2023demo/shoppingcart.md

 The most interesting case is the `AddToCart` event.
 This triggers the method `addToCart`, which sends a `Get(event.item)` request to the inventory.
 The task, then, awaits the response of this request (`await(resp)`).
 When the response arrives, the task will either update its internal state (if it was successfull in getting the item), or otherwise ignore it.
 We could also add the option here of sending a reply to the client, but we omit this for simplicity.

 Similarly to the inventory, in order to run the Cart Task, we execute it in a workflow in its own application.
-Here, the cart consumes a generator of cart operations (for generating cleint events such as AddToCart, RemoveFromCart, Checkout), and it connects to the remote portal using the `Registry`.
+Here, the cart consumes a generator of cart operations (for generating client events such as AddToCart, RemoveFromCart, Checkout), and it connects to the remote portal using the `Registry`.
 The Cart workflow creates a task with the Cart Task, and connects to the Inventory's portal.

 ```scala
 PortalsApp("Cart"):